Latency Advantages in Common-Value Auctions: Introduction

 \section{Introduction}

 In financial applications, latency advantages---the ability to make decisions later than others, even without the ability to see what others have done---can give individual participants an edge.
 In particular, it allows the late mover the chance to receive and act on additional information.
-For example, a trader who is able to act even milliseconds after another trader may receive information about changing prices on other exchanges that lets them make a profit at the expense of the latter (see, for example, the discussion of stale order sniping in \citet{budish}).
+For example, a trader who is able to act even milliseconds after another trader may receive information about changing prices on other exchanges that lets them make a profit at the expense of the latter \citep[see, for example, the discussion of stale order sniping in][]{budish}.
 Such advantages may deter other participants from engaging in the auction, reducing the efficiency of markets.
 Nevertheless, the economics and comparative statics of latency advantages remain unexplored.
 This paper provides a model of such latency advantages in the context of auctions, and studies the economics and comparative statics of such latency advantages.

 We consider the case of an auction for a volatile asset with a reserve price.
 Bidders have a common value for the asset.
 To fix ideas, think of the asset being auctioned as a fixed quantity of a stock or token, with the realized value for the winner being the prevailing market price at the time the auction settles.
 Bids are received over time, and the market price of the underlying asset is observed by bidders as they bid.
 Later movers therefore have more information about the likely price of the asset at the time of settlement than earlier movers.
 We consider the case where bidders do not observe each others' bids at the time of bidding.\footnote{If later movers observe the bids of the earlier movers prior to their own bid, the auction degenerates due to an extreme lemons problem: the last mover can always outbid the earlier movers when it is profitable to do so.} At settlement, the highest bid wins the auction and pays their bid, their net profit being the difference between the prevailing price of the asset and their bid.